changju784/5G-Network-Drone-Testing/README.md

   - Machine learning model
   - Web application to control data collection, visualize data, and interact with model

-## Solution Concept
+## Current Project Status

 ![Image](system_diagram.png)

-**_Figure 1: Proposed solution system including hardware components for data collection and software components for database and model implementation_
+*Fig. 1.
+Overall system including hardware and software components for data collection, data storage, and model implementation.*

-Figure 1 demonstrates our initial solution proposal.
-It includes hardware to be installed on a drone to collect network and positioning data and then send that data to a cloud database.
-Currently the team consideres MySQL to be the optimal database to store our drone-collected data, as it has optimal functionality with python.
-The team chose python as the language to develop our ML models in, as it is the current industry standard for developing Machine Learning and A.I. solutions.
+Fig. 1 is an overview of the project.
+The current iteration of the project consists of installing a 5G Android phone on a drone and flying the drone to various heights above the ground to collect the data used for modeling.
+The phone runs a custom app that collects network upload speed, download speed, latitude, longitude, and altitude with each test run and pushes it all to a cloud database.
+Finally, the machine learning code takes the data from the database to carry out the modeling.
+Not shown in the diagram is the web app, which is for a user to interact with the model and visualize the data.
+It is also possible to use the web app to remotely control the data collection app on the phone and monitor test run status if a user chooses to do so.

-**Design Implications and Discussions**
+**Design Implications and Discussion**

 Key Design Decisions and Implementations:

-  - Harware suite design: Multiple options for data collection, including using a cell phone or designing our own module using RaspberryPi
+  - Harware suite design: multiple options for data collection, decided on 5G Android phone using an app developed with the Ookla mobile speedtest SDK
-  - Database use: multiple options including MySQL, AWS, Google Firebase, Oracle
+  - Database use: multiple options, decided on Google Firebase Firestore
-  - ML model implementation: final decision on which data to use impacts which ML algorithm the team employs in the final product.
-Currently considering TensorFlow Convolutional Neural Network for classification

-## Acceptance Criteria

-Minimum viable product (MVP) defined as hardware to measure a drone's real time altitude and the network upload/download speed, the ability to store those data points in a cloud database, and a model to predict air performance based on ground performance with <20% training error and >80% test accuracy.

-## Release Planning

-Final product deadline is March 31, 2022
+  - ML model implementation: Python sklearn multi-out regression